Medical Editor: John P. Cunha, DO, FACOEP

-Becoming infected with hepatitis A or B is much more dangerous to your health than receiving the vaccine to protect against these diseases.
-Like any medicine, this vaccine can cause side effects, but the risk of serious side effects is extremely low.
+Like any medicine, Twinrix vaccine can cause side effects, but the risk of serious side effects is extremely low.
+Becoming infected with hepatitis A or B is much more dangerous to your health than receiving Twinrix vaccine to protect against these diseases.

 - fever, sore throat, and headache with a severe blistering, peeling, and red skin rash;

 - fast or pounding heartbeats; or

 What Drugs, Substances, or Supplements Interact with Twinrix?

 Twinrix contains 720 ELISA units of inactivated hepatitis A virus and 20 mcg of recombinant HBsAg protein per ml.
 Twinrix should be administered by intramuscular injection.
 Do no inject intravenously or intradermal.
 In adults, the injection should be given in the deltoid region.
 Twinrix should not be administered in the gluteal region; such injections may result in a suboptimal response.
 When concomitant administration of other vaccines or immunoglobulin (IG) is required, they should be given with different syringes and at different injection sites.
 There have been rare reports of anaphylaxis/anaphylactoid reactions following routine clinical use of Twinrix.

 Twinrix can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Twinrix should be given to a pregnant woman only if clearly indicated.
 Because many drugs are excreted in human milk, caution should be exercised when Twinrix is administered to a woman who is breastfeeding.
 Safety and effectiveness of Twinrix has not been established in the pediatric population.

 Our Twinrix (hepatitis A inactivated and hepatitis B [recombinant]) Vaccine Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.